 Welcome!
 I hope you and your children have had a lovely Easter!
 I can’t wait to hear all about it!

 On this page I will add links and ideas of some phonics and maths games you can do with your chid as we progress through the year.
 Here’s a few good ones:

-If you ever have any worries please come and see me in the mornings or we can arrange a more private meeting after school.
+If you ever have any concerns please come and see me in the mornings or we can arrange a more private meeting after school.

 Here is a link to a document from the Department of Education outlining the gradual process of development from 0 – 5 years.
 If you want to have a look and you can see what your child may do at home that links to any specific age boundaries I can then add those details you have noticed at home onto their learning journey in school.

 Our topic this term is People who help us!

 In Reception, we love investigating and exploring everything about the world we live in.
 Below are some experiments the children would love to have a go at home!
 Please pick one or two and take some photos for us to see!
 These experiments are a great opportunity for children to practice their observation skills and communicate their thoughts.

 – It has been wonderful to hear the children come in to school and tell each other which experiment they have tried at home, so I will add some new ones to the list every so often – there are a few new ones for you to try at the bottom!